Home / Tarantulas / Texas Brown Tarantula (Aphonopelma hentzi)

 Did You Know

-• Male Texas brown tarantula goes through molting phases and comes out with a completely different appearance than their juvenile stage.
+• Male Texas brown tarantulas undergo significant transformations during their molting phases, emerging with a completely different appearance from their juvenile stage.

 The Texas brown tarantula has a few other names, like the Oklahoma brown tarantula and the Missouri tarantula.
 It’s a spider you can often see in the southern areas of the USA.
 In this post, we’re going to share some interesting facts about this big, fuzzy spider.